deroko/liberty/readme.md

 **The flag is: Wouldn't you like to be a pepper too?**

-If you wonder how all debugging was done, it was done using gdb and vmware, and if you want to test these keys agains LKM, make sure to patch .ko FlagData with one provided in this readme.
+If you wonder how all debugging was done, it was done using gdb and vmware, and if you want to test these keys against LKM, make sure to patch .ko FlagData with one provided in this readme.